-Monica C. Lozano, 57, is Chief Executive Officer and Chair of the Board of Impremedia, LLC, a leading Hispanic news and information company with outlets in Los Angeles, New York, Chicago and other U.S. cities.
+Monica C. Lozano, 58, is Chairman of U.S. Hispanic Media, Inc., a leading Hispanic news and information company with outlets in Los Angeles, New York, Chicago and other U.S. cities.
+Through May 2014, she also served as Chair (since July 2012) and Chief Executive Officer (since May 2010) of Impremedia LLC, a wholly owned subsidiary of U.S. Hispanic Media, Inc., and as Vice President of Impremedia from January 2004 to May 2010.
 In addition, Ms. Lozano is a trustee of the University of Southern California.
 She has been a director of Bank of America Corporation since 2006 and is a director of the Rockefeller and Weingart Foundations.
 Ms. Lozano has been a Director of the Company since 2000.